k-stachowiak/game-script/documentation.md

 * Quote delimited character sequence automatically evaluating to array of characters

 Note that homogenity means the exact same type, which is relatively strict for arrays, meaning that not only the stored type but also the length must match.
-It is therefore impossible to create a jagged array in this language.
+It is therefore impossible to simply create a jagged array in this language.

+### Pattern matching
+A pattern matching mechanism is provided in the language.
+Currently it is available in two places:
+* bind expression keys,
+* formal function arguments.

+Note that the formal function arguments effectively constitute a bind operation as they enable injection of symbols into the local scope with assigning symbols to them.

+A Pattern is a symbolic expression which is one of the following:
+ - atomic symbol,
+ - an array of patterns ("[pattern1 pattern2 ...]"),
+ - a tuple of patterns (analogous to array of patterns).

 ### Bind
 Bind operation pushes a new value on the stack and makes it available for further computation in the given stack frame.

 ### Function declaration
-Func operation creates a new function value.
+"func" operation creates a new function value.
 The value captures all the reachable references in terms of the closure (all mismatched references are to be evaluated at call time).
-Since the values have been completely immutable at the earlier design stages, the closure will take all captures by falue (yes, even large buffers).
+Since the values have been completely immutable at the earlier design stages, the closure will take all captures by falue (yes, even large compound values).

 ### Function call
-Function call by default evaluates the given function object with the provided parameters.
+Function call evaluates the given function object with the provided parameters.
 If the actual parameters count is less than the formal parameters count the expression evaluates to a curried function object with the already applied arguments stored within.
+Passing too many arguments results in a runtime error.

 ### Function objects
 As the previous sections indicate function objects are relatively complex.
 They consist of:
 * (optional) values captured from the creation context
 * (optional) already aplied arguments
-* pointer to the function definition
+* reference to the function definition

 Para-functions
 --------------
-This chapter presents the so-called parafunctions.
-They differ from the regular functions in the way they are evaluated.
+The para-functions differ from the regular functions in the way they are evaluated.
 In case of the regular functions all the actual argments are evaluated before the function body.
-This however disables implementation of certain constructs such as short-circuiting "and" operators which will only evaluate enough operands to determine the outcome.
+This however disables implementation of certain constructs such as short-circuiting logical operators which only evaluate enough operands to determine the outcome.

-This allows us to control the execution of such expression so that its arguments do not always have to be valid and evaluable in the given context.
+The parafunctions are built into the language runtime with custom evaluation procedures implemented to control the execution of such expressions.
+Therefore a para-funcion can be valid and evaluable as a whole even if certain sub-expressions are not in a given context.
 There are several types of parafunctions available in the language.

 ### Short-circuit logical operators